Isaiah Hartenstein

 Analysis

-Hartenstein won't play in Friday's game against the Suns due to right ankle soreness.
+Hartenstein won't play Monday against the Hawks due to a left soleus strain.

 Analysis